Robert Correia

 Robert Correia (January 3, 1939 – July 2, 2021) was an American politician who represented the 12th and 7th Bristol Districts in the Massachusetts House of Representatives from 1977 to 2008 and served as the 41st Mayor of Fall River, Massachusetts from 2008 to 2010.
-He ran for re-election as Mayor in 2009 but finished third in the mayoral primary behind City Councilor Cathy Ann Viveiros and Attorney William Flanagan.
+He ran for re-election as Mayor in 2009 but finished third in the mayoral preliminary behind City Councilor Cathy Ann Viveiros and Attorney William Flanagan.

 Early life and education

 Correia was born in Fall River, Massachusetts.
 He graduated from B.M.C.
 Durfee High School, the University of Massachusetts Dartmouth (bachelor's degree) and Bridgewater State University with a master's degree in Education.
 He is not related to Fall River's 44th mayor, Jasiel Correia.

 Political career

 Correia's involvement in politics began with his membership on Fall River's Democratic City Committee, and his first attempts at elected office were unsuccessful campaigns to unseat State Rep. Matthew J. Kuss, Jr. of the 12th Bristol District in 1974 and 1976.
 Correia would be defeated by Kuss four times in these two years, as each of his losses in the Democratic primary would be followed by unsuccessful write-in and independent campaigns in the general election.